Blueprints

 • description: Human-readable description

-• default: Default value if exist for the property, this value will be used if not supplied during deployment
+• default: Default value if exist for the property, this value will be used if not supplied during environment run

 • allowed_values: List of values that are allowed to be used.
 During install, the supplied variable will be verified against this list.
-The app will list only these options on the deployment page.
+The app will list only these options on the environment page.

 inputs structure: